-This section of CSC 131 will be learning to program using the Python programming language.
+Learn to program using the Python programming language.
 No previous programming experience is assumed.
 Python is an easy to learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms. -python.org.

 90 - 100 A

 80 - 89.99 B

 73 - 79.99 C

-60 - 70 D
+60 - 69.99 D